JamieBort/Portfolio-Website/administrative/README.md

 #### Directories

-- ./administrative/AccessibilityIssues/
+- ./administrative/accessibilityIssues/

   - Contains accessibility issues raised by other people.
 And accessibility issues/questions that I need answered.

-- ./administrative/DesignChanges/
+- ./administrative/aestheticDesignChanges/

-  - A directory for the list of things that need to change with the website.
+  - A directory for the list of aesthetic things that need to change with the website.

 - ./administrative/